Sines: Climate

 Sines has a Mediterranean climate (Köppen: Csb/Csa) with mild, wet winters and warm, dry summers.
 It has little seasonal temperature variation, with temperatures remaining mostly between 10 and 25 C throughout the year, owing to the strong upwelling common in the central and southwest Portuguese coasts.
 The city has close to 3000 hours of yearly sunshine.

+Climate data for Sines, 1991-2020 normals and 1981-2020 extremes, altitude: 98 metres (322 ft) a.s.l.